richa-rathour/SmartLifeAI/README.md

 # SmartLife AI Backend

-A comprehensive Flask-based backend application that combines expense tracking with AI-powered interview preparation using LangChain and OpenAI.
+A comprehensive Python + LangChain / Flask / AI backend application that combines expense tracking with AI-powered interview preparation using LangChain and OpenAI.

 ## Features